Takadenoshi/sse-presentation/presentation/source.md

 ## Old enough to vote

+🧙 By Ian Hickson, while at Opera

 🥳 SSE is 19 years old

 🔧 13 years of mainstream support

-Originally by Ian Hickson, while at Opera

 :::
 ::: {.column width="60%"}